 Rest depending on your store’s platform, you might consider disallowing directories such as comments, include, feed, Skin, CGI Bin etc.

-Note: Remember, excessive number of blocked pages due to robots.txt restrictions can negatively impact your organic traffic as your inbound link value can get compromised.
+Note: Remember, an excessive number of blocked pages due to robots.txt restrictions can negatively impact your organic traffic as your inbound link value can get compromised.
 Incorrect robots.txt directives can restrict link juice flow on your store.

 Question # 7: What should I include in my XML sitemap? (and what not)

-Answer: We all know that we can’t serve everything to search engines in our XML sitemap but we have seen lot of SEOs and store owners getting confused in what should be in the XML sitemap and what not.
+Answer: We all know that we can’t serve everything to search engines in our XML sitemap but we have seen a lot of SEOs and store owners getting confused in what should be in the XML sitemap and what not.
 So, here is a quick list of what to include in your XML Sitemap and what not: